eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 3. Select the **Repositories** option.

 4. Click either the **Connect Repo using HTTPS** or **Connect Repo using SSH** button at the top and provide the information for the GitOps repo you just created.
-For `HTTPS` you can use the access token you used when you ran `igc gitops`.

 ### Create a project in Argo CD